Faisal-58/House-price-project/README.md

 An end-to-end Machine Learning project to predict housing prices in Melbourne, Australia.
 Built using XGBoost, FastAPI (for serving predictions), and Streamlit (for interactive frontend).

+**Dataset**
+The used dataset in the project is taken from https://www.kaggle.com/datasets/dansbecker/melbourne-housing-snapshot/data.
+The dataset has 13580 rows and 21 columns.
+Both types of features (Categorical and Numerical are present in the dataset).
+Numerical features = 'Rooms', 'Distance','Postcode','Bedroom2','Bathroom', 'Car', 'Landsize', 'BuildingArea', 'Lattitude','Longtitude','Propertycount','Address'
+Categorical features = 'Suburb','Type', 'Method', 'SellerG', 'CouncilArea', 'Regionname', 'Date', 'YearBuilt' !
+Lots of missing values are present in the dataset and preprocessing was carried out using imputation techniques in the pipeline.

  **Important Aspects**
  1. Cleaning and Preprocessing of a real-world Melbourne Housing Dataset.
  2. Performing Exploratory Data Analysis (EDA) for better understanding of the data and viewing the insights.